sofysha91/sTables/README.md

 A lightning & powerful jQuery plugin and HTML 5 to process Tables easy by receiving a JSON Data Structure. sTables uses Date Range Picker plugin to send date parameters and process the data easily.

-2018 Sofy Hernandez - sofy.hernandeza@gmail.com
+&copy; 2018 Sofy Hernandez - sofy.hernandeza@gmail.com

 ## How to use
 Download the plugin, unzip it and copy files to your website/application directory.
 Load files in the HTML document.
 Jquery is required